Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 ## Minimal Dependencies
-The only fundamental dependencies are `Yomichan` (to create the note) and the `Anki-Connect` add-on (to export the note from `Yomichan`, download the note, and for certain features to work within the note).
+The only fundamental dependencies are `Yomichan` (to create the note) and the `Anki-Connect` add-on (to export the note from `Yomichan`, update the note, and for certain features to work within the note).
 Absolutely nothing else is required.
 This helps with maintaining stability across various Anki versions.